Published in Marketing and Strategy Terms category by MBA Skool Team

 There are different types of frontal attack:

-Price based frontal attack: Every product attribute is matched by the competitor
+3. Price based: Every product attribute is matched by the competitor

 For example, RCA, Xerox and Univac tried to attack IBM’s mainframe business but failed due to lack of competitive advantage.
 The Cola wars between Pepsi and Coke starting from the early 1900s is an example of frontal attack strategies.
 McDonald’s Mccafes which are coffee joints are seen as a direct frontal attack on Starbucks.

 This article has been researched & authored by the Business Concepts Team.
 It has been reviewed & published by the MBA Skool Team.
 The content on MBA Skool has been created for educational & academic purpose only.